kailaix/ADCME.jl/docs/src/optimizers.md

 Here ${{u_{{\rm{obs}}}}({x_i})}$ is the observation function value at $x_i$ and ${{u_\theta }({x_i})}$ is the hypothetical solution computed using the neural network ($\theta$ denotes the weights and biases of the neural network).

 Some of the optimizers break (encountering `Inf` or `NaN`) during the optimization process.
-We do not includethem in the plot.
+We do not include them in the plot.

 ### Low Frequency, $n_{\text{obs}}=20$